core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers.md

 `func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) HasNetworkTags() bool`

 HasNetworkTags returns a boolean if a field has been set.

+### GetNetwork

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetNetwork() OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersNetwork`

+GetNetwork returns the Network field if non-nil, zero value otherwise.

+### GetNetworkOk

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetNetworkOk() (*OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersNetwork, bool)`

+GetNetworkOk returns a tuple with the Network field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNetwork

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) SetNetwork(v OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersNetwork)`

+SetNetwork sets Network field to given value.

+### HasNetwork

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) HasNetwork() bool`

+HasNetwork returns a boolean if a field has been set.

+### GetIsRouteBased

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetIsRouteBased() bool`

+GetIsRouteBased returns the IsRouteBased field if non-nil, zero value otherwise.

+### GetIsRouteBasedOk

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetIsRouteBasedOk() (*bool, bool)`

+GetIsRouteBasedOk returns a tuple with the IsRouteBased field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsRouteBased

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) SetIsRouteBased(v bool)`

+SetIsRouteBased sets IsRouteBased field to given value.

+### HasIsRouteBased

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) HasIsRouteBased() bool`

+HasIsRouteBased returns a boolean if a field has been set.

+### GetEbgpNeighbor

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetEbgpNeighbor() OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersEbgpNeighbor`

+GetEbgpNeighbor returns the EbgpNeighbor field if non-nil, zero value otherwise.

+### GetEbgpNeighborOk

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetEbgpNeighborOk() (*OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersEbgpNeighbor, bool)`

+GetEbgpNeighborOk returns a tuple with the EbgpNeighbor field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEbgpNeighbor

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) SetEbgpNeighbor(v OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersEbgpNeighbor)`

+SetEbgpNeighbor sets EbgpNeighbor field to given value.

+### HasEbgpNeighbor

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) HasEbgpNeighbor() bool`

+HasEbgpNeighbor returns a boolean if a field has been set.

+### GetPriorityInGroup

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetPriorityInGroup() int32`

+GetPriorityInGroup returns the PriorityInGroup field if non-nil, zero value otherwise.

+### GetPriorityInGroupOk

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetPriorityInGroupOk() (*int32, bool)`

+GetPriorityInGroupOk returns a tuple with the PriorityInGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPriorityInGroup

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) SetPriorityInGroup(v int32)`

+SetPriorityInGroup sets PriorityInGroup field to given value.

+### HasPriorityInGroup

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) HasPriorityInGroup() bool`

+HasPriorityInGroup returns a boolean if a field has been set.

+### GetGroup

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetGroup() OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersGroup`

+GetGroup returns the Group field if non-nil, zero value otherwise.

+### GetGroupOk

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) GetGroupOk() (*OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersGroup, bool)`

+GetGroupOk returns a tuple with the Group field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGroup

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) SetGroup(v OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersGroup)`

+SetGroup sets Group field to given value.

+### HasGroup

+`func (o *OrganizationsOrganizationIdApplianceVpnThirdPartyVPNPeersPeers) HasGroup() bool`

+HasGroup returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)